MacIver-Lab/Ergodic-Information-Harvesting/README.md

 | `sm-fig4` |             10             |
 | `sm-fig5` |             1.1            |

-### Additional Note for Unix (MacOS) and Linux Users
+### Additional Note for Linux and MacOS Users
 #### Prevent System from Sleeping During Simulation
-Because the simulation takes a relative long time to finish, we have found that MacOS usually automatically sleeps in the middle of a simulation session, which halted the simulation trials.
-To prevent MacOS from sleeping, use `caffeinate` command before submitting any local simulation.
+As noted above, sleeping causes the Jupyter notebook to lose connection and stops the simulation.
+To prevent MacOS from sleeping, use `caffeinate` at a Terminal window before submitting any local simulation.

 #### Be Sure to Use the Right Version of Python
-For `sm-fig4`, we used MATLAB to initiate batch python simulation which might requires additional care.
+For `sm-fig4`, we use MATLAB to initiate batch python simulations which might requires additional care.
 For some systems you might see errors while reproducing `sm-fig4` in MATLAB.
 This is due to python version mismatch which is detailed in the paragraph below (for those who want to know why this happens):

-> Since Linux and Unix has built-in python in addition to Anaconda.
-Please be sure to add Anaconda to system's path and use the python that comes with Anaconda instead of the system's default python.
-For `sm-fig4`, python simulation is handled through MATLAB using the `system()` command to invoke bash commands.
-We have found for some systems, calling `system('python -V');` in MATLAB will invoke the default system python under `/usr/lib/python*` instead of Anaconda's python which typically located under `$HOME/anaconda/bin`.
+> Since Linux and Unix has built-in python in addition to Anaconda, please be sure to add Anaconda to the system's path and use the python that comes with Anaconda instead of the system's default python.
+For `sm-fig4`, the python simulation is handled through MATLAB using the `system()` command to invoke bash commands.
+We have found for some systems, calling `system('python -V');` in MATLAB will invoke the default system python under `/usr/lib/python*` instead of Anaconda's python, which is typically located under `$HOME/anaconda/bin`.

 The solution is simple.
 Find the path where you installed Anaconda.
-If you have added Anaconda to system's PATH you can find it easily with `which conda`, which will Anaconda's install path.
+If you have added Anaconda to the system's PATH you can find it easily with `which conda`, which will be Anaconda's install path.
 If the previous command did not run, that means you either have not installed Anaconda or it has not yet been added to your PATH.
 In the former case, please install Anaconda and be sure to say `yes` when asked whether or not to add Anaconda to system's PATH.
 In the latter case, you need to first find where Anaconda's python was installed (the default path is `$HOME/anaconda/bin`), then use `export PATH="$HOME/anaconda/bin:$PATH"` to add to system's path.

 ### Step 1 - Local EIH Simulation (optional)
 #### Code Structure